Nurses’ perception of nurse-physician collaboration at emergency departments in the Gaza governorates

 Abstract

-Background and Aim: Nurse–physician collaboration is a fundamental component of interprofessional healthcare, in which nurses and physicians share responsibilities and professional goals to improve patient outcomes.
-Effective collaboration enhances clinical decision-making, patient safety, and quality of care.
-This study aimed to assess nurses’ perceptions of nurse–physician collaboration in emergency departments of Ministry of Health hospitals in the Gaza Governorate, Palestine.
+Background & Aim: Nurse-physician collaboration is a fundamental component of interprofessional healthcare, where nurses and physicians share responsibilities and work-related goals to improve patient outcomes.
+This study aims to assess nurses' perceptions of nurse-physician collaboration in the emergency departments in Gaza Governorate, Palestine.

 3. Plummer V, Copnell B. Collaboration between nurses and physicians in an Indonesian Emergency Department.
 Australasian Emergency Nursing Journal.
 2016 May 1;19(2):82-9.